Women at Work 2026: A Powerful Celebration!

 Grace partially credits her success to the passion of her instructor, whose dedication to the water industry inspired her own career goals.
 Today, she works for the City of Englewood at South Platte Renew, where she serves as a "D" Operator.
 In this role, Grace manages heavy machinery, collects vital samples, and ensures complex biological and chemical processes successfully treat wastewater for the Englewood and Littleton communities before it is safely discharged into the South Platte River.

-A recipient of a scholarship through the Alliance of Professional Women, Grace emphasizes that having the support of other women was just as impactful as the financial relief.
+A recipient of a scholarship through Emily Griffith Foundation’s partnership with the Alliance of Professional Women, Grace emphasizes that having the support of other women was just as impactful as the financial relief.
 Currently advancing toward her 'C' license, Grace is most proud of the confidence she has built in her technical abilities and her skill in navigating the rigorous science of water management.
 As a champion for women in the trades, she believes that no matter the field, women have a unique and vital role to play in shaping the future.

 April Souther, Apprentice Electrician, Montgomery Electric & IECRM